-I was born with a neuromuscular condition (Charcot Marie Tooth) that causes weakness throughout my body, especially in my hands and legs.
+I was born with a neuromuscular condition (Charcot Marie Tooth Syndrome) that causes weakness throughout my body, especially in my hands and legs.

 As I was growing up, my parents put a singular message in my mind – Amin, you will not be able to perform physical labor, so you have to study hard and work hard if you want to succeed in life.
 And so I did.
 I was pretty much a straight-A student, I graduated 2nd in my high school class of about 700 students, I graduated from an Ivy League University with 2 degrees in 4 years, and I landed my dream job at Microsoft.
 By all metrics of external success, I was killing it.

 But internally, I was desolate.
-I had very few friends, and I hadn't even been on a real date yet.
+I had very few friends, and I had never been on a date.
 I spent most of my time working, or watching TV by myself.

 And I knew that there had to be more to life.
-I knew that I craved connection with others.
 I knew that I wanted those friends that would always have my back.
 I knew that I craved intimacy with women.
 I knew that I wanted to get rid of that nervous feeling that I felt every time I was around people.

 So what did I do?
 I went to remedial classes, of course.
 And for me, that meant hiring a dating coach.
 Have you seen the movie Hitch?
-It’s very much like that.
+It was very much like that.